nickyshannon/redux-thunk-with-knockoutjs/README.md

 # redux-thunk-with-knockoutjs
-Communication layer between Redux and KO used for working with a legacy Knockout framework.
+Communication layer between Redux and KO used for a legacy platform using KO which wants to gradually introducte Redux.